Own-Data-Privateer/hoardy-web/tool/README.md

 ### Content-addressed outputs and de-duplication

-Note that, by default, `hoardy-web export mirror` runs with the implied `--hardlink` option, which makes it render and write each exported file to `<--to>/_content/<hash/based/path>.<ext>` and only then hardlink the result to `<--to>/<output/format/based/path>.<ext>` target destination.
+Note that, by default, `hoardy-web mirror` runs with the implied `--hardlink` option, which makes it render and write each mirrored file to `<--to>/_content/<hash/based/path>.<ext>` and only then hardlink the result to `<--to>/<output/format/based/path>.<ext>` target destination.
 The `<hash/based/path>` is derived from the `sha256` hash of the generated file content.

 This trick saves quite a bit of space in many cases.
-E.g., when pages refer to the same resource requisites by slightly different URLs, same images and fonts get distributed via different CDN hosts, when you export `--all` visits to some URLs and many of those are absolutely identical, etc.
+E.g., when pages refer to the same resource requisites by slightly different URLs, same images and fonts get distributed via different CDN hosts, when you mirror `--all` visits to some URLs and many of those are absolutely identical, etc.

 You can change the destination those hash-based paths get written to by specifying `--content-to`.
-This allows you to easily share files between different exports:
+This allows you to easily share files between different mirrors:

 ```
-hoardy-web export mirror \
+hoardy-web mirror \
   --content-to ~/hoardy-web/shared \
   --to ~/hoardy-web/mirror10 \
   --root-url-prefix 'https://archiveofourown.org/works/'
   ~/hoardy-web/raw

-hoardy-web export mirror \
+hoardy-web mirror \
   --content-to ~/hoardy-web/shared \
   --to ~/hoardy-web/mirror11 \
   --root-url-prefix 'https://www.royalroad.com/'